 After some days, the staff approached me: don’t you wanna help with check-ins for a few days in exchange for a bed?
 Since you’re always here.

 I laugh, I accept.
-Boom, successful first experience.
+Boom, successful first volunteer abroad experience.

 The second time happened while backpacking Brazil.
-I found a great hostel down south near Rio, and from the first day, I got along really well with the volunteering team.
+I found a great hostel down south near Rio, and from the first day, I got along really well with my fellow volunteers.

 I spent most of my time with them so, at some point, I thought to myself: why not become one?